Close

 A child understands that they cannot exist independently without mom and dad at this early stage of life.
 In order to protect their parents from everyone around them, they use a protective mechanism, which is jealousy.

-Here are two examples of how parents can tell their child is jealous:
+Here are three examples of how parents can tell their child is jealous:

 What Are the Dangers of Jealousy in Children?